Anusha0808/garden/content/my quirkier non professional introduction.md

 I am an INFJ, which is the rarest personality type according to the MBTI Personality Categorization.

 I was born and brought up in [[Chandigarh]], which makes me a North Indian.
-Since I am studying in a uni which is in Chennai, South India, I do not get to frequently travel back and forth from Chennai To Chandigarh